Making the investment case for clean air

 In Ethiopia, ambient air pollution (AAP) and household air pollution (HAP) are significant public health and economic concerns impacting millions of people.

-The investment business case findings were presented at a stakeholder engagement event held in Addis Ababa on 25 June 2025 and co-organised by UNDP, the Environmental Protection Authority, and the EU.
+The investment business case findings were presented at a stakeholder engagement event held in Addis Ababa on 26 June 2025 and co-organised by the Environmental Protection Authority, UNDP and the European Union Commission.

 Findings illustrated the devastating toll of air pollution on economic, environmental, health and the well-being of Ethiopians.